-Opcode Instruction 64-Bit Mode Compat/ Leg Mode Description 0F 52 /r RSQRTPS xmm1, xmm2/m128 Valid Valid Computes the approximate reciprocals of the square roots of the packed single-precision floating-point values in xmm2/m128 and stores the results in xmm1.
+Opcode Instruction 64-Bit Mode Compat/ Leg Mode Description 0F 52 /r RSQRTPS xmm1, xmm2/m128 Valid Valid Computes the approximate reciprocals of the square roots of the packed single-precision floating-point values in xmm2/m128 and stores the results in xmm1 .

-Performs an SIMD computation of the approximate reciprocals of the square roots of the four packed single-precision floating-point values in the source operand (second operand) and stores the packed single-precision floating-point results in the destination operand.
+Performs a SIMD computation of the approximate reciprocals of the square roots of the four packed single-precision floating-point values in the source operand (second operand) and stores the packed single-precision floating-point results in the destination operand.
 The source operand can be an XMM register or a 128-bit memory location.
 The destination operand is an XMM register.
-See Figure 10-5 in the IA-32 Intel® Architecture Software Developer's Manual, Volume 1, for an illustration of an SIMD single-precision floating-point operation.
+See Figure 10-5 in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 1, for an illustration of a SIMD single-precision floating-point operation.